streamdata-gallery-organizations/aws-ec2/_listings/aws-ec2/actionattachclassiclinkvpc-get-openapi.md

       parameters:
       - in: query
         name: DryRun
-        description: "Checks whether you have the required permissions for the action, without actually making the request, \t    and provides an error response"
+        description: Checks whether you have the required permissions for the action, without actually making the request,     and provides an error response
         type: string
       - in: query
         name: Filter.N